cyborginc/cyborgdb-js/README.md

 // Loading requires the same key: await client.loadIndex({ indexName: 'my-index', indexKey });

-// Mode 2 — KMS-fully-managed: the service generates and wraps the key.
+// Mode 2 — KMS-managed: the service generates and wraps the key.
-// Pass a `kmsName` that references a real-provider registry entry
+// Pass a `kmsName` that references a registry entry (`aws-kms` or
-// (e.g. `aws-kms` or `aws`/Secrets Manager) and omit `indexKey`.
+// `aws`/Secrets Manager) and omit `indexKey`.
 const kmsIndex = await client.createIndex({
   indexName: 'tenant-acme',
   kmsName: 'customer-acme',
 });
 // No key needed to load — the service resolves it from its KMS: await client.loadIndex({ indexName: 'tenant-acme' });

-// Mode 3 — provider:none + SDK-supplied key: the registry slot tracks the
-// index but the SDK still supplies the KEK on each request.
-Pass both. const trackedIndex = await client.createIndex({
-  indexName: 'tenant-beta',
-  indexKey: client.generateKey(),
-  kmsName: 'plain', // a `provider: none` registry entry });
 ```

-At least one of `indexKey` / `kmsName` is required on `createIndex`.
+At least one of `indexKey` / `kmsName` is required on `createIndex`, and you
+must not supply both — the service rejects that with a 400 (the named slot
+already determines the key source).
+Mode 1 is recorded server-side as
+`provider: none`; `none` is not a registry slot you reference by name.
 The
 LangChain integration accepts the same `kmsName` option in its store config.

 ## Documentation